 Stephen K. Ray is the author of several books, including Crossing the Tiber, Upon This Rock, and St. John’s Gospel: A Bible Study and Commentary.
 He is also the host of the popular, award-winning film series on salvation history, The Footprints of God.
 Raised in a devout Protestant family, Steve was once a deacon and Bible teacher in the Baptist denomination.
 An in-depth study of the writings of the Church Fathers played a key role in Steve and his wife Janet eventually entering the Catholic Church.

-His new book, co-authored with Rev Dennis K. Walters, is The Papacy: What the Pope Does and Why It Matters (Ignatius, 2018), which both describes the Pope’s unique role as leader and teacher and addresses common misconceptions and objections to the papacy.
+His new book, co-authored with Rev R. Dennis Walters, is The Papacy: What the Pope Does and Why It Matters (Ignatius, 2018), which both describes the Pope’s unique role as leader and teacher and addresses common misconceptions and objections to the papacy.
 It also explains how the papacy developed, how the Pope is elected, and other important aspects of an often misunderstood and misrepresented office.

 Ray recently corresponded with CWR about the book.